fetchai/agents-aea/docs/upgrading.md

 This release introduces a new format for `PublicId` parameter which allows users to use IPFS hashes as a part of the `PublicId` which may lead to some unexpected behaviours or bugs.

+Previous implementation of `PublicId` used `author/package:version` format, The new implementation uses `author/package:version:hash`

 This release also fixes the hash inconsistency by using wrapper hashes to represent packages.

 Plugins from previous versions are not compatible anymore.